daos-stack/daos/src/vos/README.md

 The VOS also allows all object updates associated with a given epoch and process group to be discarded.
 This functionality ensures that when a DAOS transaction must be aborted, all associated updates are discarded before the epoch is committed for that process group and becomes immutable.
-This ensures that distributed updates are atomic ‚ i.e. when a commit completes, either all updates have been applied or been discarded.
+This ensures that distributed updates are atomic - i.e. when a commit completes, either all updates have been applied or been discarded.

 Finally, the VOS may aggregate the epoch history of objects in order to reclaim space used by inaccessible data and to speed access by simplifying indices.
-For example, when an array object is ‚punched‚ from 0 to infinity in a given epoch, all data updated after the latest snapshot before this epoch, becomes inaccessible once the container is closed.
+For example, when an array object is "punched" from 0 to infinity in a given epoch, all data updated after the latest snapshot before this epoch, becomes inaccessible once the container is closed.

 Internally, the VOS maintains an index of container UUIDs that references each container stored in a particular pool.
 The container itself contains three indices.